devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

   -opt, --opt_dm        Optimise DM (default: False) --no_log_file         Do not write a log file (default: False)
 ```
-So to make candidates from the above file, its better to do the following:
+So to make candidates from the above file, it's better to do the following:
 - Create a directory called `cands` to save candidate files in.
 - Make several candidates in parallel to speed up the process.
 - Lets say we decide to make 5 candidates in parallel